-Words of Power and The Greater Words of Power
+Words of Power, The Greater Words of Power, and Mystical Words of Power

 by Damon Brand

-This page is for questions relating to Words of Power and The Greater Words of Power.
+This page is for questions relating to Words of Power, The Greater Words of Power, and Mystical Words of Power.

 Q: What’s the difference between Words of Power and The Greater Words of Power and Mystical Words of Power?

-A: Both books use the same magickal method, but each contains a unique set of rituals and powers.
+A: Both the first two books use the same magickal method, but each contains a unique set of rituals and powers.
 Mystical Words of Power uses a similar method but with a set of seven major rituals to empower the magick.

 Q: Do I need to be able to read Hebrew?